ShivaPrasadReddyKatta/academic-kickstart/content/author/admin/_index.md

 +++

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Shiva Prasad Reddy is a graduate student at the University of Texas Arlington currently pursuing a Master's degree in Computer Science.
+His areas of interests include Database, Software Engineering and Artificial Intelligence.
+Besides academics, he keeps himself abreast regarding the latest advancements in technology, and is an astrophile.